Why Palm Trees in Houston Need Year-Round Care

 Most palms in the Greater Houston area benefit from fertilization two to three times per year, typically in spring, early summer, and again in early fall.
 Always use a palm-specific slow-release fertilizer that includes magnesium, potassium, and manganese.

-What are signs that my palm tree is not getting enough care?
+What are the signs that my palm tree is not getting enough care?

 Common warning signs include yellowing of lower fronds, brown or discolored new growth, slow or stunted development, and fronds that drop prematurely.
 These symptoms often point to nutrient deficiencies or root stress that can worsen significantly if not addressed early.